Frequently Asked Questions

 Q. I adopted a pug from Pug Rescue of Korea and decided I can no longer keep the pug.
 Can I get a refund, or give the pug to a friend?

 A. Due to the amount of time, effort and financial investment we put into finding forever homes for our Korean pugs, we are unable to give refunds at this time.
 Once the adoption has been processed, all adoption fees are non-refundable.
-We require all Pug Rescue of Korea pugs be returned to us, or turned in to Pug Nation LA (Gardena, CA).
+We require all Pug Rescue of Korea pugs be returned to us, or turned in to Pug Nation LA (Carson, CA).
 Please email for an owner relinquishment form.